codelableidenvelux/agestudy/psytoolkit/task_switch/README.md

 # Task switching
 Monsell, S. (2003).
 Task switching.
 Trends in Cognitive Sciences, 7, 134-140.
+Wasylyshyn et al (2011) Aging and task switching: A meta analysis, Psychology and aging 26(1) 15-20

 # Settings
 - Do not to show a welcome screen at all